-The apple-shaped person who gains weight primarily around the tummy is more likely to have higher levels of insulin levels, melanin and cortisol.
-Dietary choices can influence insulin, and better sleep and stress response techniques affects melanin and cortisol respectively.
+The apple-shaped person who gains weight primarily around the tummy is more likely to have higher levels of insulin, melatonin and cortisol.
+Dietary choices can influence insulin, and better sleep and stress response techniques affects melatonin and cortisol respectively.
 The pear-shape gains more around the hips and thighs is likely to have lower insulin but higher oestrogen.

 So, if you love those sit-ups or squats, do them.
 You’ll get beautifully strong and functional muscles, so keep it up.
 But if you think targeted exercises will strip fat off your tummy or thighs, you’ll be disappointed.

 This is a bit like the conversations:

 “You look great” – “Oh gosh, I’m so tired”

 Rather than taking the compliment, we often find something that diminishes it.
 Similarly, a person may have lost, say, 10 kilos then says “Yeah, but I’ve still got this tummy fat”.
 Why not be grateful and proud of what you’ve achieved?
 Don’t diminish your achievements; celebrate your successes.

 If you hate your job, the last few kilos won’t magically turn your boss into a nice person.
 Your teenager is turning from a sweet child into the devil personified, but fitting into skinny jeans won’t help.
 Ageing parents won’t stop ageing just because your thighs are slim.